PMI-ACP® (Agile Certified Practitioner) Certification Exam Prep Course

 Our Philosophy and Values

-PMO Advisory is a PMI Registered Education Provider (R.E.P. #4172) and proud to be one the very few PMI registered firms able to offer PfMP, PgMP, PMP, CAPM, PMI-ACP, and PMI-RMP® Certification Training.
+PMO Advisory is a PMI Premier Authorized Training Partner (ATP #4172) and proud to be one the very few PMI registered firms able to offer PfMP, PgMP, PMP, CAPM, PMI-ACP, and PMI-RMP® certification training.
 We make tremendous effort to understand our clients, their needs and interest and align our products and services accordingly.
 Because we are a small firm we’re agile, responsive, and will adapt our training programs as your needs change with a speed larger firms just can’t match.
 We’re committed to getting individuals, small teams, and organizations professionally trained and transformed in line with set goals.
 You are guaranteed a positive client service experience which meets (and ideally exceeds) your expectations, this is our goal behind all of our business interactions.
 Specifically, we promise to:

 1. Focus on the benefit of the training as it relates to each customer’s individual needs.